IST-Austria-TTO/IST-Emergency-Ventilator/readme.txt

 	Folder name	Description							Origin
 	------------------------------------------------------------------------------------------------
-	Electronics	contains files for the electronic parts of the ventilator	mostly MIT E-Vent License		contains relevant license files					https://opensource.org
+	Electronics	contains files for the electronic parts of the ventilator	IST AUSTRIA License		contains relevant license files					https://opensource.org
 	Mechanical	contains files for the mechanical parts of the ventilator	mostly MIT E-Vent Pictures	contains pictures of the machine				IST AUSTRIA